Prepare your environment

 If you unlink or delete your user-role IAM role prior to deleting your cluster, an error prevents you from deleting your cluster.
 You must create or relink this role to proceed with the deletion process.
 See Repairing a cluster that cannot be deleted for more information.

-Red Hat OpenShift Service on AWS (ROSA) cluster-provisioning tasks require linking ocm-role and user-role IAM roles to your AWS account using your Amazon Resource Name (ARN).
+When you provision Red Hat OpenShift Service on AWS (ROSA) using OpenShift Cluster Manager, you must associate the ocm-role and user-role IAM roles with your AWS account using your Amazon Resource Name (ARN).
+This association process is also known as account linking.

-You can link your AWS account to existing IAM roles by using the Red Hat OpenShift Service on AWS (ROSA) CLI, rosa.
+You can associate or link your AWS account with existing IAM roles by using the Red Hat OpenShift Service on AWS (ROSA) CLI, rosa.

 Prerequisites